PoliticalGraveyard.com

 McCormick, Joseph Francis, Jr. — of Georgia.
 Republican.
 Candidate for U.S. Representative from Georgia 2nd District, 1998.
 Still living as of 1998.

 McCormick, Joseph Medill (1877-1925) — also known as Medill McCormick — of Chicago, Cook County, Ill.
 Born in Chicago, Cook County, Ill., May 16, 1877.
-Son of Robert Sanderson McCormick.
 Republican.
-Delegate to Republican National Convention from Illinois, 1916, 1920; member of Illinois state legislature; U.S. Representative from Illinois 1st District, 1917-19; U.S. Senator from Illinois, 1919-25; died in office 1925.
+Delegate to Republican National Convention from Illinois, 1916, 1920 (member, Resolutions Committee; speaker); member of Illinois state legislature, 1910; U.S. Representative from Illinois 1st District, 1917-19; U.S. Senator from Illinois, 1919-25; died in office 1925.
 Scotch-Irish and Dutch ancestry.
-Committed suicide, in Washington, D.C., February 25, 1925 (age 47 years, 285 days).
+Died by suicide, through an overdose of barbiturates (reported at the time as a heart attack), in his room at the Hotel Hamilton, Washington, D.C., February 25, 1925 (age 47 years, 285 days).
 Interment at Middlecreek Cemetery, Byron, Ill.

 McCormick, Judson D. (b.
 1928) — of Red House, Putnam County, W.Va.
 Born in Paradise, Putnam County, W.Va., October 16, 1928.
 Republican.
-Member of West Virginia state house of delegates from Putnam County, 1953-54, 1957-58; candidate for West Virginia state senate 4th District, 1986.
+Member of West Virginia state house of delegates from Putnam County, 1953-54, 1957-58; defeated, 1984; candidate for West Virginia state senate 4th District, 1986.
 Protestant.
 Member, Odd Fellows.
 Still living as of 1986.

 McCormick, Kyle — of Princeton, Mercer County, W.Va.
 Republican.
 Alternate delegate to Republican National Convention from West Virginia, 1932; candidate for West Virginia state senate 7th District, 1934; member of West Virginia Republican State Executive Committee, 1937.
-Presumed deceased.
 Burial location unknown.

 McCormick, L. W. — Democrat.
 Delegate to Democratic National Convention from Dakota Territory Territory, 1884.
 Burial location unknown.